ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

     // stub to return the specified mock response when the specified argument is passed test:prepare(clientEndpoint).when("get").withArguments("/categories").thenReturn(getCategoriesResponse());
     // invoke the function to test
-    string result = checkpanic getRandomJoke("Sanjiva");
+    string result = checkpanic getRandomJoke("Sheldon");
-    // verify the return value against the expected string test:assertEquals(result, "When Sanjiva wants an egg, he cracks open a chicken.");
+    // verify the return value against the expected string test:assertEquals(result, "When Sheldon wants an egg, he cracks open a chicken.");
 }

 // This test stubs the behavior of the `get` function to return a specified sequence of values
 // for each `get` function invocation when testing the `getRandomJoke` function
 @test:Config {}
 public function testReturnSequence() {
     // create a default mock HTTP Client and assign it to the `clientEndpoint` object clientEndpoint = <http:Client>test:mock(http:Client);
-    // stub to return the corresponding value for each invocation. i.e. the first call to `get` will return the mock
+    // stub to return the corresponding value for each invocation i.e., the first call to `get` will return the mock
     // response containing categories and the second call will return the mock response containing the joke test:prepare(clientEndpoint).when("get").thenReturnSequence(getCategoriesResponse(), getMockResponse());
     // invoke the function to test
-    string result = checkpanic getRandomJoke("Sanjiva");
+    string result = checkpanic getRandomJoke("Sheldon");
-    // verify the return value against the expected string test:assertEquals(result, "When Sanjiva wants an egg, he cracks open a chicken.");
+    // verify the return value against the expected string test:assertEquals(result, "When Sheldon wants an egg, he cracks open a chicken.");
 }

 // This function shows how to stub a member variable value of the HTTP Client object